-Unless otherwise indicated, the employees in the above unit will be hereinafter referred to as the "teachers."
-The use of the masculine pronoun shall be construed as the feminine when applicable.
+Unless otherwise indicated, the employees in the above unit will be hereinafter referred to as the "educators."

 Unit A shall consist of all full-time and part-time employees of the Committee in the following job classifications: classroom teachers, librarians, guidance counselors, school social workers, instructional technologists, special education teachers, special subject teachers, public school nurses, psychologists, lead teachers, teachers on assignment and special staff, or in such job classifications appropriate to this unit as have been established since the date of recognition or may be established during the terms of this Agreement.